Skip to navigation

 St. Louis DUI Lawyer

 The 0.08 percent blood alcohol concentration (BAC) standard allows the prosecutor to charge the driver with a statutory or “per se” DWI, which means they don’t have to prove that the driver was impaired, only that the BAC was .08 percent or greater – and the defendant is considered intoxicated by law.
 As a defense, a St. Louis DUI lawyer can challenge the results or the validity of BAC test.
 If a driver’s BAC is above .15 percent, that could lead to higher penalties or an aggravated DUI, which comes with stronger penalties.
-It is strongly encouraged that you hire a St. Louis DUI attorney to represent you in court.
+It is strongly encouraged that you hire a St. Louis criminal defense attorney to represent you in court.
 Failing to do so will likely result in a conviction.

 A first DUI/DWI is generally charged as a Class B misdemeanor in Missouri, that can come with penalties of up to six months in jail and a $500 fine.
 In addition, if you are convicted, your driver’s license will be suspended for 90 days with the ability to request restricted driving privileges.